LaneSBarnes/Portfolio/README.md

 # Project Portfolio
-This is a collection of projects that I have done throughout college.
+This is a collection of projects that I have done.
 Please view the PDF's for more information.

 ## Space Lander AI (Winter 2020 - Present)
 ![_](Pictures/Result4.gif)